entrpn/AWS_how_to/README.md

 - Create another security group for the ec2 instances.
 In inbound, select the port you want to open (Ex: 80, 8080) and make the source custom.
 Enter the security group id of the load balancer instead of an ip address.

+- Make sure you open a route to the health checks.
+In my case, I opened '/' to return 200.
+With this the lb knows the instance is healthy and routes traffic to it.